AAmingGaming/bypass2fa/README.md

 # bypass2fa
 Used to bypass an institution's microsoft SSO and 2FA requirments by automatically inputting the user's credentials in a custom browser session.
+This browser is ran entirely locally as part of the `playwright` package for interaction, this means all the sensitive credentials never leave the device.

+Note: Storing your 2FA secret long like this is EXTREAMLY insecure since its stored as plain-text.

-Note some services like google will requre a CAPTCHA to be completed as it recognises the browser as an automation.
+Note: some services like google will requre a CAPTCHA to be completed as it recognises the browser as an automation.
 Currently only Oxford SSO is supported and doesn't work if mobile Passkeys are being used.

 ## Setup